Ammonium and sodium carbonates

 • Myth: “Ammonium carbonates leave harmful ammonia in food.”
 Fact: In low‑moisture baked goods, the ammonia driven off in the oven disperses, leaving the finished product without residual ammonia; safety evaluations found no concern at typical uses.4

 • Myth: “Baking soda and baking powder are the same.”
-Fact: Baking soda is just sodium bicarbonate.
+Fact: Baking soda is just .
 Baking powder combines it with one or more acid salts to create a complete leavening system.

 • Myth: “These additives are purely synthetic.”
 Fact: Sodium carbonates are often refined from natural mineral deposits (trona) as well as made by industrial processes.1